-- Inventory turnover ratio should only be compared for companies operating in the same industry as the inventory turnover ratio varies greatly depending on the industry.
+- The ratio should only be compared for companies operating in the same industry, as the ratio varies greatly depending on the industry.

-- A high ratio is always favorable as it reduces storage and other holding costs.
+- A high ratio is always favorable, as it indicates reduced storage and other holding costs.

 - A low ratio implies poor sales, excess inventory, or inefficient inventory management.

-- Depending on the industry, the inventory turnover ratio can be used to determine a company’s liquidity.
+- Depending on the industry, the ratio can be used to determine a company’s liquidity.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: